mishra-raman/JSON-Data-Transformer/README.md

-# JSON Data Transformer
+# JSON Data Transformer: An ETL Project

 ## Overview
-JSON Data Transformer is a Python-based utility designed to transform the structure of JSON data.
+JSON Data Transformer is a Python-based ETL (Extract, Transform, Load) utility designed to transform the structure of JSON data.
 It is particularly useful for renaming keys according to a predefined mapping.
-The project was initially created to process membership form data, converting it from an old format to a new one that is more suitable for further analysis, processing and storage.
+The project was initially created to process membership form data, converting it from an old format to a new one that is more suitable for further processing or storage.

+## ETL Process
+This project implements a simple ETL process:

+1. **Extract**: Reads the original JSON data from an input file.
+2. **Transform**: Applies a mapping to rename keys and restructure the data.
+3. **Load**: Outputs the transformed data to a new JSON file.

 ## Features
 - Load JSON data from a file